Highline College

 Home/Degrees/AAS Substance Use Disorder Professional

-AAS Substance Use Disorder Professional 2023-02-14T14:05:26+00:00
+AAS Substance Use Disorder Professional 2025-04-23T17:23:55+00:00

-Associate of Applied Science (AAS) in Substance Use Disorder Professional
+Earn your Associate’s degree in Substance Use Disorder Professional

 Upon enrolling in an academic program and beginning your preparation to become a Substance Use Disorder Professional (SUDP) complete and submit an application to become a Substance Use Disorder Trainee (SUDP-T).
 The application, along with addition Substance Use Disorder Professional requirements and procedures, can be accessed at the Washington State Department of Health – Chemical Dependency Professional webpage.

-Educational Requirements for Substance Use Disorder Licensing
+• Substance Use Disorder Counselor

 Those courses are listed below, along with the academic quarter during which they are taught.
 Please consult the current Highline College class schedule for course times and formats.